Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Brandon Oglenski - Barclays Capital, Inc.

 Okay.
-I appreciate the response.
+I appreciate that response.
 And, Brandon, if I could ask one of you, I appreciate the color on the pilot contractor potential impact from it.
-But how does that factor into your longer-term cost outlook?
-And I apologize if you guys highlighted that at the Investor Day but I think you are calling for a flat or slightly up unit cost in the future, does that change anything from here?
+But how does that factor into your longer-term cost outlook, and I apologize if you guys highlighted that at the Investor Day, but I think you were calling for a flat or slightly up unit costs in the future, does that change anything from here?

-No, I don't – Hi, Brandon.
-Where's Brandon?
-No, I don't think it changes our philosophy on unit cost.
-We did talk about the fact that new pilot contract would drive up our cost, in my prepared remarks said that it was going to drive up unit cost by 3%.
-But I don't think that changes our longer term philosophy about what happens with unit cost particularly we're growing in the 6% to 8% range.
-I think that the mindset continues to be, as we grow at that rate, we should be able to reduce cost modestly, maybe flat to down slightly.
-And over time, what that does is that it creates a larger cost advantage versus airlines that are much larger than us that have cost going up.
+No, I don't – Hi, Brandon, it's Brandon.
+No, I don't think it changes our philosophy on unit costs.
+We did talk about the fact that new pilot contract would drive up our costs, in my prepared remarks said that it was going to drive up unit costs by 3%.
+But I don't think that changes our longer term philosophy about what happens with unit costs particularly when we're growing in the 6% to 8% range.
+I think that the mindset continues to be, as we grow at that rate, we should be able to reduce costs modestly, maybe flat to down slightly.
+And over time, what that does is it creates a larger cost advantage versus airlines that are much larger than us that have costs going up.

 Brandon Oglenski - Barclays Capital, Inc.